 All Your Time Is Baby Time

-You may have set the agenda once, but not anymore.
+Congratulations!
 Your baby's schedule is now your schedule.
-Sure, newborns sleep up to 18 hours a day.
-But that's broken up into small chunks.
-And between naps, there's feeding, changing, and a whole lot of holding going on.
+Newborns sleep up to 18 hours a day.
+That's broken up into small chunks, and in between, there's feeding, changing, and a whole lot of holding and cooing going on.

 Tip: After the first hectic weeks, babies take longer naps at predictable times.
-And you'll become a much better time manager.
+You'll become a pro at managing your time.

 You've Joined a Worldwide Club

+It's called parenthood.
 Suddenly you've got a lot of friends.
 Strangers smile at you.
-Mothers at church ask you if you want to join them on a play date.
-Your boss asks you how your baby's doctor visit went.
-The club is called parenthood, and you have a lot of company.
-Enjoy it.
+Mothers at church or temple ask if you want to join them for a play date.
+Your boss wants to know how baby's doctor visit went.
+Enjoy the good company!

-Tip: You'll develop a unique parenting style that is right for your family -- and may be quite different from your neighbors.
+Tip: You'll develop a unique parenting style that's right for your family.

 Your Relationship Changes

-The dynamics have changed.
 There's one more person to interact with, and that means less time for "us."
 The relationship dynamic is different, and you can get so busy you'll forget to talk.
 If one of you provides most of the baby care, the other can feel slighted.

 Tip: Set aside time for just the two of you.
-Make a date and share what's happening in each other's life.
+Make a date and share what's happening in your lives.

 Tip: During the day, don't try to catch up on chores while the baby sleeps.
 Lie down and rest.

-You know that family and friends will want to see the new baby.
-When they do, they'll bring endless stories about raising their kids and endless advice about raising yours.
-If you feel up for it, it could be fun.
-Be sure they aren't sick, and have everyone wash their hands before holding the baby.
+Of course family and friends will want to see the new baby.
+(And they'll bring stories about raising their kids and advice about raising yours.)
+Be sure guests aren't sick, and have everyone wash their hands before holding the little one.

-Tip: If you're feeling overwhelmed with all you have to do, it's OK to say "Let's make it another time."
-Good friends will understand.
+Tip: Feeling overwhelmed or tired?
+It's OK to say, "Let's make it another time."
+Most people will understand.

 You Need Help

 Babies are a joy, but they also take a tremendous amount of attention.
 Don't try to go it alone.
-Both you and your partner should have time each day while the other is taking care of the baby to do something that's just for you.
+Both you and your partner should have time each day just for you while the other is taking care of the baby.
 Watch a favorite TV show, read a book, go for a walk, take a bath.

-Tip: If you're a single parent, don't be afraid to ask for help from a friend or relative.
-Time away will let you recharge.
+Tip: If you're a single parent, ask a friend or relative to step in.
+Time away lets you recharge.

 Babies Need Conversation

-When you talk with your baby, two things happen.
-She learns and you bond.
+When you talk with your baby, two things happen: The baby learns, and you bond.
 And the more you talk, the more those things happen.
 But remember.
 Your baby needs to hear real words in order to learn to talk.

-Tip: Imitate your baby's vocalizations -- "ba-ba" or "goo-goo" -- then wait for your baby to make another sound, and repeat that back.
-This helps her learn the give and take of conversation.
+Tip: Imitate your baby's sounds -- "ba-ba" or "goo-goo" -- then wait for them to make another sound, and repeat that back.
+This helps them learn the give and take of conversation.

-You told yourself you were going to be a top-notch parent – a calming, happy presence.
-But there are times when you simply don't want to do it anymore.
-Now you feel guilty that you aren't enjoying every second of parenthood.
-Don't.
-It's natural to want a break from baby.
+You told yourself you'd be a top-notch parent.
+But you may long for your old life sometimes, then feel guilty that you aren't enjoying every second of parenthood.
+You're not alone!
+It's natural to want a break from the baby.

-Tip: Ask for help.
-When the baby's safe in his crib, call a friend.
+Tip: When he's safe in the crib, call a friend.
 Give yourself a break -- and credit for all the things that are going right.

 Children's Books Are Literature

 If you didn't know children's books before, you'll fall in love with them now.
-Many are written with both parent and child in mind to entertain while they educate.
-Babies love to be read to, and it's never too early to start reading to yours.
+Many are written with both parent and child in mind.
+They entertain while they educate.
+Babies love to be read to, and it's never too early to start with yours.

-Tip: Reading aloud will help your baby be a better reader when she's older.
+Tip: Reading aloud will help your baby recognize words when they're older.